MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 > + PSComputerName        : xxx.xxx.xxx.xxx
 > ```
 >
-> As you can see the error massage would indicate that there is a problem accessing your fileshare but in reality it is the folder structure that is being enforced here.
-> More information can be found in the Microsoft AzureStack Readiness Checker - [PublicCertHelper module](https://www.powershellgallery.com/packages/Microsoft.AzureStack.ReadinessChecker/1.1811.1101.1/Content/CertificateValidation%5CPublicCertHelper.psm1)
+> The error massage indicates that there's a problem accessing your fileshare but in reality it's the folder structure that's being enforced here.
+More information can be found in the Microsoft AzureStack Readiness Checker - [PublicCertHelper module](https://www.powershellgallery.com/packages/Microsoft.AzureStack.ReadinessChecker/1.1811.1101.1/Content/CertificateValidation%5CPublicCertHelper.psm1).
 >
-> It is also important that your fileshare folder structure begins with **Certificates** folder otherwise it will also fail on validation.
+> It's also important that your fileshare folder structure begins with **Certificates** folder, otherwise it will also fail on validation.
 > Fileshare mount should look like **\\\\\<IPAddress>\\\<ShareName>\\** and it should contain folder **Certificates\AAD** or **Certificates\ADFS** inside.
 >
 > For example: